Sarina Wiegman has already made the biggest decision of England’s World Cup

 Ahead of England’s World Cup final, Lionesses legend Kelly Smith analyses how a clever tactical move from Sarina Wiegman enabled the Lionesses to thrive in Australia

 England stand on the brink of greatness.
-The European Champions are one victory away from being the best team in the world.
-But this has not been an easy tournament for Sarina Wiegman and her players.
+The European champions are one victory away from being the best team in the world.
+However, this has not been an easy tournament for Sarina Wiegman and her players.

 But in her absence, two things have occurred.
-Firstly, the back three has got better, with Alex Greenwood staking a major claim to being the best player at the tournament, and one of the best ball-playing centre-backs in the world.
-No one has made more than Greenwood’s 563 passes at the World Cup, according to WhoScored.com, even more impressively, she’s made them at 90% accuracy.
-Her clipped pass to set up Georgia Stanway’s shot nine minutes in was world class and shows how important she’s been to England’s ability to generate chances.
+Firstly, the back three has got better, with Alex Greenwood staking a major claim to being the best player at the tournament and one of the best ball-playing centre-backs in the world.
+No one has made more than Greenwood’s 563 passes at the World Cup, according to WhoScored.com, even more impressively, she’s made them at 90 per cent accuracy.
+Against Australia, her clipped pass to set up Georgia Stanway’s shot nine minutes in was world class and shows how important she’s been to England’s ability to generate chances.

-At times Russo has looked isolated playing for England and being asked to drop deep doesn't suite her game.
-She's an excellent passer but her real threat is in and around the box.
-In too many games she's had limited options to link up with.
+At times, Russo has looked isolated playing for England and being asked to drop deep doesn't suit her game.
+She’s an excellent passer but her real threat is in and around the box.
+In too many games she’s had limited options to link up with.

 And when she’s left to focus on her work in and around the area, Russo is lethal.
 She’s one of the purest ball strikers in the camp and her finishing under pressure is as good as anyone at the tournament.

-England’s front two can both score goals and both want to find pockets of space wide or deep, and both can create differently: Russo’s touch in tight areas, her hold-up play, and her through balls are superb, while Hemp can still show why at club level she’s one of the world’s most effective wingers with her tricky ball carrying and ability to execute technical passes while moving at speed.
-It’s also worth noting that now only Ellen White and Fara Williams have scored more for the Lionesses at major tournaments than Russo (10 and 8 versus 7).
+England’s front two can both score goals, both want to find pockets of space wide or deep and both can create differently: Russo’s touch in tight areas, her hold-up play and her through balls are superb, while Hemp can still show why at club level she’s one of the world’s most effective wingers with her tricky ball carrying and ability to execute technical passes while moving at speed.
+It’s also worth noting that now only Ellen White and Fara Williams have scored more for the Lionesses at major tournaments than Russo (10 and eight, to Russo’s seven).

 Join our commenting forum